krskumarsatyam777-glitch/Loan-Default-Prediction/README.md

 ## Future Improvements

-- Add probability score for loan default risk.
+- **Add probability score for loan default risk.** Instead of a binary yes/no prediction, show the model's predicted probability of default (e.g. 72% risk) so users get a sense of confidence, not just a label.
-- Implement XGBoost and LightGBM for comparison.
+- **Implement XGBoost and LightGBM for comparison.** Test gradient boosting models alongside the current tree-based models to see if they improve recall on the minority (default) class.
-- Add SHAP explainability for model predictions.
+- **Add SHAP explainability for model predictions.** Show which features pushed a specific prediction toward "default" or "no default," so users and interviewers can see the model's reasoning, not just its output.
-- Improve UI with additional visualizations.
+- **Improve UI with additional visualizations.** Add charts (e.g. feature importance, risk distribution) to the Streamlit app so users can explore the data and model behavior, not just get a single prediction.
-- Support batch prediction using CSV upload.
+- **Support batch prediction using CSV upload.** Let users upload a CSV of multiple applicants and get predictions for all of them at once, instead of entering details one at a time.

 ---